Pure Anthropomorphism

 "If He so willed, He could have settled on the back of a gnat and it would have carried Him thanks to His power and the favor of His lordship, not to mention the magnificient Throne."

-One of the greatest indications of Ibn Taymiyya's anthropomorphist views is that in advocating the interpretation of istiwa' as istiqrar or settling -- absolutely condemned by the Salaf, as we mentioned -- he does not hesitate to reproduce the above statement verbatim.
-It is ironic that he does so in his Ta'sis, an attack on al-Razi for a book the latter wrote in refutation of anthropomorphists.
-(Ibn Taymiyya, al-Ta'sis fi al-radd `ala asas al-taqdis 1:568.)
+One of the greatest indications of Ibn Taymiyya's Anthropomorphist views is that in advocating the interpretation of istiwa' as istiqrar or settling -- absolutely condemned by the Salaf, as we mentioned -- he does not hesitate to reproduce the above statement verbatim.
+It is ironic that he does so in his Ta'sis, an attack on al-Razi for a book the latter wrote in refutation of Anthropomorphists.

 p.
 79: